MINNESOTA

 Zoom Out

-Minnesota was one of only five states where home insurers lost money on policies during 2022 and 2023, according to credit rating agency A.M.
+Minnesota was one of five states where home insurers lost money on policies in 2022 and 2023, according to data from credit rating agency A.M.
 Best.
-This unprofitability forced carriers to recalibrate pricing to restore financial stability, resulting in the dramatic rate adjustments homeowners now face.
+Those losses have prompted insurers to seek substantial rate increases to restore profitability.

 What’s Next